wareya/flinch/readme.md

 #### Q: This is disgusting though?

-A: Yeah but it's fully-featured (aside from lacking a real type system and being fully dynamically typed) and really, really, really short to implement.
+A: Yeah, but it's fully-featured (as far as being a dynamically-typed language without closures, blocks, or classes goes) and really, really, really short to implement.

 #### Q: Does this have literally any practical uses at all?